joshuanallen/PyBer_Analysis/README.md

 # PyBer Ride and Fare Data Analysis

-Overview of the analysis: Explain the purpose of the new analysis.
-Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

 ## Project Overview
 Pyber CEO, V. Isualize, has requested an analysis of internal ride-sharing data to find disparities in drivers and fares between urban, suburban, and rural cities.
 V. Isualize has requested the following data: